 - A deep area allows for swimming the entire length of the 72-foot (22-meter) pool.

 The wooden lounge chairs are sturdy and comfortable enough to enjoy all day.
 The umbrellas provide added shade as needed.
+We lived (mostly) at the pool for three days—it felt like paradise.

 Costeño Beach

+Walks on the beach broke up time spent at the pool.
+Costeño Beach may appear completely undeveloped, but there's more than meets the eye.
 Cayena Beach Villa has low-key neighbors in the form of a hostel and some basic hotels.
 And by basic, I mean bare-bones.

-I was satisfied sticking to walks on the beach, knowing I could return to the fantastic pool at Cayena Beach Villa to go for refreshing dips all day long.
+I was satisfied sticking to walks on the beach, knowing I could return to the fantastic pool at Cayena Beach Villa for refreshing dips all day.
+The sunsets on the second and third nights of my visit were stunning.
+I couldn't choose just one photo, so I'm sharing both.

 The Room

+Considering I slept in hammocks the last time I was in the area, sleeping in a comfortable second-floor junior suite was a significant improvement.
 There was plenty of space, including a seating area, a semi-outdoor private bathroom, and a shared balcony facing the pool.

+Additional room features include air conditioning, two ceiling fans, and blackout curtains.
+Free Wi-Fi is available in the rooms and pool area.
 Foliage blocked the view of the pool, but that didn't bother me as it also meant privacy.
 Besides, I spent little time in the room beyond sleeping.

 In addition to Junior Suites, Cayena Beach Villa offers third-floor Deluxe Suites with king-sized custom beds, a double-length personal balcony (also facing the beach), and two bathrooms (one for showering, the other with a toilet and sink).

-There's an entire two-story Back House with four luxury bedrooms, a gourmet kitchen, and a private dining area for large groups or families.
+There's a two-story Back House with four luxury bedrooms, a gourmet kitchen, and a private dining area for large groups or families.
+This house is only available to rent at certain times of the year.

 Food and Drinks

+When I booked Cayena Beach Villa, my expectations were limited to the pool, beach, and room.
 Often, a luxury property can get by on such features alone.
-But, I was pleasantly surprised by the food quality during my stay.
+However, I was pleasantly surprised by the food quality during my stay.

+A professional chef prepares meals, and it shows, especially at dinner.
 The fresh tropical cocktails were also delicious.
-Paper straws show an attention to detail and consciousness about the environment, which I appreciated.
+The paper straws showed attention to detail and consciousness about the environment, which I appreciated.

 Breakfast

-The breakfasts were my favorite.
-Scrambled eggs, bacon, locally-grown fruits, arepas with cheese (a staple of the Colombian diet), fresh-squeezed juice, and coffee.
+The villa is designed for guests to eat meals by the outdoor pool, which was not a hard sell.
+The breakfasts were my favorite: scrambled eggs, bacon, locally grown fruits, arepas with cheese (a staple of the Colombian diet), fresh-squeezed juice, and coffee.

 Breakfasts and dinners are included in the nightly room rate, while lunches and drinks are extra.